 Depending on variety, mature Japanese maples typically reach between 10 and 25 feet tall.
 Thoroughly spraying a larger one with Bt may call for a hydraulic or air-blast sprayer, available from garden equipment rental stores.

+A hydraulic sprayer uses the pressure from a large volume of water to reach its target.
+It operates with a hand-held gun.
+The air-blast sprayer uses a high-velocity air stream funneled through a cone nozzle.
 Use these sprayers only when there's no wind and the humidity is relatively high, so the spray hits the tree and stays wet long enough to be effective.
 Air-blast sprayers require a temperature above 45 degrees Fahrenheit.